 USC account holders have reported receiving phishes similar to the one listed below.

-From: email@example.com [this will be a spoofed email address from a variety of institutions and email providers]
+From: email@example.com [this will be a spoofed USC email address]

 Please be aware that this is a fraudulent message.

-- The message was sent from a sender you don’t recognize or do not usually receive email from.
+- The message was sent from a non-USC account.

 - The URL in the link sends you to a non-USC domain.